ArcanaFramework/fileformats/README.rst

    :target: https://arcanaframework.github.io/fileformats/
    :alt: Documentation Status

+*FileFormats* provides a library of file-format types implemented as Python classes.
+The file-format types can be used in type hinting during the construction of data workflows (e.g. Pydra_), and used to detect and validate the format of files.
+The file-format types

-*Fileformats* provides Python classes for representing different file formats for use in type hinting and input validation in data workflows.
-File formats are typically identified by a combination of file extension and "magic numbers" where applicable.
+typically identified by a combination of file extension and "magic numbers" where applicable.
 However, *Fileformats* provides a flexible framework to write custom identification routines for exotic file formats, which require deeper inspection of